dropcreations/Manzana-Apple-Music-Tagger/README.md

 ### __# for all users__

-First of all clone this projector download the project as a zip file and extract it to your pc.
+First of all clone this project or download the project as a zip file and extract it to your pc.

 ```
 git clone https://github.com/dropcreations/Apple-Music-Tagger.git && cd Apple-Music-Tagger